-Following decades of downward trends, the number of men currently enrolled in graduate seminaries is the highest it has been in two decades.
+Following decades of downward trends, the number of men currently enrolled in graduate seminaries is the highest it has been in two decades, according to Georgetown University’s Center for Applied Research in the Apostolate (CARA).

 This year’s reported numbers of 3,694 graduate theology students is a sign of hope for the Church which had been in a state of continued decline.
 Since 1985, enrollment numbers had gone down from 4,063 in 1985, to 3,172 in 1995, to 3,474 in 2000, and just 3,308 in 2005.
 But the number is still fewer than half the 8,325 seminarians in 1965.